rtrouton/Show-or-Hide-Desktop-Icons/README.md

 **Visible icons:**

-A. The defaults command to hide the icons is applied.
+1. The `defaults` command to hide the icons is applied.
-B. The Finder process is restarted.
+2. The Finder process is restarted.
-C. A dialog window notifies you that the desktop icons are now hidden.
+3. A dialog window notifies you that the desktop icons are now hidden.

 **Hidden icons:**

-A. The defaults command to make the icons visible is applied.
+1. The `defaults` command to make the icons visible is applied.
-B. The Finder process is restarted.
+2. The Finder process is restarted.
-C. A dialog window notifies you that the desktop icons are now visible.
+3. A dialog window notifies you that the desktop icons are now visible.

 ***How Show or Hide Desktop Icons.app works***